ericmasiello/react-redux-presentation/slides.md

     };
   }
 ```
-* Often spread across multiple components, each with their own `state`
+* It is often spread across multiple components, each with their own `state`

 --